 1 – Melasma

 This is a skin condition commonly seen in African American women between the ages of 20 and 40.
-It typically presents with symmetrical, brown blotches seen as irregularity within the facial pigmentation.
+It typically presents with symmetrical, brown blotches seen as an irregularity within the facial pigmentation.
 While it’s most common in adult women, men, children, and older adults can also develop this condition.

 Melasma can cause embarrassment, but according to Dr. Calvin Williams from U.S. Dermatology Partners Keller, “Melasma isn’t painful, and best of all, it can be easily treated.
 Often, patients achieve improvement with over the counter hydroquinone creams like Esoterica and Porcelana.
 There are also numerous prescription products and professional treatments available for more severe cases.”
 Some of the more advanced professional treatments may include advanced topical hydroquinone combination treatments, oral medications, and microneedling.
 But as always, sunscreen is the backbone of treatment for this condition.